dane-ukken/Nasa-Mars-Rover-Pics/server/README.md

-# Server App for Mars Rover Images
+# Little Mars

+I have added the .env file to the GitHub repo just for easy testing.

 This is a Express.js server app that allows users to view Mars rover images for a given date.

 ## Exposed REST Endpoints